 BMedSci, BM, BS, MRCGP

-Meriel Overy qualified from Nottingham University Medical in 1991 and, after a short return to her native Kent, completed training in General practice in Stroke-on-Trent.
+Meriel Overy qualified from Nottingham University Medical in 1991 and, after a short return to her native Kent, completed training in General practice in Stoke-on-Trent.
 There she built on her student interests in Dermatology and in Infectious Diseases.
 In 1995 she travelled to Australia with her husband and worked as a GP both in Queensland and in Western Australia.
-Resisting temptation to stay, they returned to the UK and meriel took up a partnership at School Lane in 1998.
+Resisting temptation to stay, they returned to the UK and Meriel took up a partnership at School Lane in 1998.

 Meriel is married with two children, two dogs, two rabbits, a cat and numerous fish.
 On the rare occasions when time permits she enjoys scuba diving, skiing and a pint or two of real ale.